Skills

 Who is Datama?

-Datama is an data analytics SaaS B2B platform that simplifies performance analysis and anomaly detection, backed by industry leaders like LVMH and supported by the WILCO accelerator.
+Datama is a B2B SaaS analytics platform focused on performance analysis and anomaly detection, backed by LVMH and supported by the WILCO accelerator.

 Role & Processes